Humany/widgets/docs/configuration-examples/accordion.md

 }
 ```

-### Guide _(optional)_
+### Displaying guide headers _(optional)_

-Considering your guide will now be rendered in a different context, which for example might have less space, you might want to change some properties.
-You can read about the guide components properties [here](component-reference#guide).
+Your guide will now be rendered in a different context, which might have less space.
+With this in mind, you might want to change some properties.
+You can read all about the `guide` components properties [here](component-reference#guide).

-Since the title of a given guide is already rendered in the parent guide list, you might want to hide the guide components header.
+The guide header displayed at the top of the guide, for instance, might be something that you want to hide.
+This can be done with a boolean property, like this:

 ```json
 "guide": {